silavsale/flyby-graphql-federation-apollo/docs/dictionary.md

 <span style="color: tomato;">Apollo Server</span> is an open-source server library that's great for beginners and experts alike.
 It's quick and easy to set up, but robust enough to handle enterprise traffic either as a standalone server or part of a <span style="color: tomato;">federated graph</span>.

 <span style="color: tomato;">Apollo Server</span> gives us a way to start listening for requests immediately.
 But to actually start querying our server for data, we need to hand it just a few missing pieces: some information about what can be queried, and the hookups for where to find that data.
 Next, let's talk about the document that details everything that can be queried—the schema.

 ---

+### Entities in Apollo Federation

+Entities are a fundamental building block of Apollo Federation.
+In a supergraph, an entity is an object type that can resolve its fields across multiple subgraphs.
+Each subgraph can contribute different fields to the entity and is responsible for resolving only the fields that it contributes.
+This enables subgraphs to adhere to the separation of concerns principle.

+---